pedroblossbraga/pedroblossbraga.github.io/_portfolio/portfolio-2.md

 \end{figure} -->
 <img src="images/kf_vel_approx_photo.png" width="250" />

--  Given the KF estimated positions, we can \textbf{approximate the velocities}, with the simple derivative.
+-  Given the KF estimated positions, we can approximate the velocities, with the simple derivative.
 -  It is assumed that the acceleration is incorporated in each velocity step.

 ### Estimating the Actual Kalman-Filter Velocity